Hands-Off Property Investing

 Well as luck would have it…

-You can invest in property funds that are listed on the London Stock Exchange.
-This is the ultimate hands off property investing.
-These will generally give you 3-5% annual return and will track a specific sub-sector of the property market, e.g. commercial storage, student lets, hotels, etc.
+If you want to be completely hands-off, you can invest in property funds that are listed on stock markets around the world.
+These are the REITs we discussed at the very beginning.
+This is the ultimate hands-off property investing.
+These will generally return around 3-5% in dividends, as well as capital appreciation over the long-run.
+They tend to focus on a specific sub-sector of the property market, e.g. commercial storage, student lets, hotels, etc.